-Property rights, privacy, consent, and other sensitive issues: all legal aspects are cleared out.
+Property rights, privacy, consent, and other sensitive issues: all legal aspects were cleared out.

-Providing information on language resources: wide dissemination by different channels (scientific and technical publications) - the goal is the resource identification by the potential users.
+Providing information on language resources: wide dissemination by different channels - the goal is the resource identification by the potential users.

-3.5 Language resources are made visible and accessible
+3.3.3 Language resources were made visible and accessible